 of pounding on the ceiling when they get the smell of puss-ay.

-and acting "up," all of which is why Travis' warped concept of manhood comes to hinge upon killing Sport and
+shyness by over-talking and acting "up," all of which is why Travis' warped concept of manhood comes to hinge upon killing

 the childhood dream of freedom in which the rival sibling (Ho Chi Minh, Osama Bin Laden) is killed in the most elaborately

 violent way possible, usually daydreamed while on a long car ride or during a punishment time-out or nap.
 Because just as